aimeos/aimeos-docs/src/frontend/jsonapi/orders.md

 # Create order invoice

 After saving the basket, you need to create an order invoice.
 For this, you must send a POST request to the "order" link listed in the response of the saved basket.
-In that request, the ID of the saved basket needs to be added as "order.baseid" value within the parameters sent with the POST request:
+In that request, the ID of the saved basket needs to be added as "order.parentid" value within the parameters sent with the POST request:

 === "CURL"
     ```bash